bugsbugsbux/notes-on-nix/notes-on-nix.md

    }
    ```

-   The nixpkgs version as defined in the NixOS configuration is not
+   The nixpkgs version as modified in the NixOS configuration is not
    available outside of the config.
-Instead, users may specify their own
+Instead, users may put their
-   modifications to nixpkgs in `~/.config/nixpkgs/config.nix`; *these*
+   overrides to nixpkgs into `~/.config/nixpkgs/config.nix`; *these*
    are available for use in commands such as `nix-env -i some-package`:
    ```nix
    # ~/.config/nixpkgs/config.nix